 Traffic counts are important because they impact the sales volume of certain businesses.
 The average daily traffic count is the number of vehicles that pass a given location on an average annual basis.
-The most traveled segments of the community are along US 151 with 14,000 to 18,000 vehicles per day.
+According to ESRI, the most traveled segments of the community are along US 151 with 14,000 to 18,000 vehicles per day.
 However, traffic along state route 49, Main Street, is also high, especially for a downtown location, at 13,000 vehicles per day (Figure 2).